jukebox495/Marlin-Micromake-D1/README.md

 - The printer has a Z probe to measure the distance from the nozzle to the heatbed (auto-leveling).
 This is a good idea, but the design of the Z probe is really bad, resulting in inaccurate measurements.
 I was never able to get a good first layer and many of my prints failed due to the bad auto-leveling.
   I printed [this Z probe](https://www.thingiverse.com/thing:2258863) by jazman and never looked back - it is a night and day difference compared to the original Z probe.
-  The only things you need is a bit of filament a M4 bolt + nut, all the other parts are already built into your printer.
+  The only things you need are a bit of filament and an M4 bolt + nut, all the other parts are already built into your printer.

 ## Auto-leveling procedure